Long-Range Transportation Planning Initiatives

-The mobility plan will update the Comprehensive Transportation Master Plan developed in 2008.
+The mobility plan will update the Comprehensive Transportation Master Plan developed in 2008 and updated in 2016 with a new bicycle and pedestrian chapter.
 The Alexandria Mobility Plan (AMP) seeks to incorporate a comprehensive transportation planning approach to ensure adequate mobility and access for all Alexandrians.
 The mobility plan is a strategic approach to urban transportation planning based on values related to sustainability, equity, and efficiency.
-The mobility plan encourages a shift from dependency in automobile travel to utilizing more less polluting sustainable modes of transportation and leveraging technology and innovation to attain Transportation-related goals.
+The mobility plan encourages a shift from dependency in automobile travel to utilizing more less polluting sustainable modes of transportation and leveraging technology and innovation to attain transportation-related goals.

 The Alexandria Transit Vision Plan will identify existing and future bus transit needs and community priorities in the City of Alexandria as a basis for designing a future bus network that improves mobility, accessibility, and overall cost efficiency.
 The City of Alexandria and DASH are leading this study.